-The Irish Car Bomb cocktail was created by Charles Oat, the owner at Wilson’s Saloon in Norwich, Connecticut in 1979.
+The Irish Car Bomb cocktail was created by Charles Oat, the owner at Wilson’s Saloon in Norwich, Connecticut, in 1979, says eater.com.

-Yes, some of the alcohol does bake off in the oven, but a fair amount remains.
+Yes, some alcohol bakes off in the oven, but a fair amount remains.

 Irish Car Bomb Cupcake Ingredients: